AdobeDocs/commerce-cloud-service.en/help/cloud-guide/store/overview.md

 There are many ways to customize your store, such as adding a custom theme, installing an extension, or enforcing a specific configuration across cloud infrastructure environments.
 You can configure settings for specific services directly in Staging and Production environments.
 You can set up multiple websites and stores.
 The Store configuration section helps you to configure these options in your local workstation and deploying specific settings across environments.

+To access your storefront, use the `magento-cloud url` command and answer the prompts.
+Or you can find the url in the Project web interface under **Access site**.

 ## Configure store options

 Store options include the following: